Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

 Step 6: Rest Before Serving

-Remove from heat and let it rest for a minute before serving.
-This helps retain juices and improves texture.
+Remove the salmon from the pan and let it rest for about a minute before serving.
+This helps keep the flesh juicy and tender.

 Cooking Time Guide